lightning/bolts/07-routing-gossip.md

     * [4:fee-base-msat]
     * [4:fee-proportional-millionths]

-### Requirements

-The creating node MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature` using its own `node-id`.

 The flags bitfield is used to indicate the direction of the channel this update concerns, i.e., it identifies the node that this update originated from, and signal various options concerning the channel.
 The following table specifies the meaning of the individual bits: